filthz/fact-worker-public/README.md

 see https://www.fact0rn.io/ for blockchain details.

 Miner requires a username / password pair.
-Contact @fact-dog-millionaire on official fact0rn discord https://discord.gg/ZkyYC7Yb for credentials.
+Join discord: https://discord.gg/EmGrDnbH and ask for credentials.
+Team staff will contact you.

 <h2>Installation:</h2>
 sudo su